Swindon and Wiltshire Joint Spatial Framework

 The two studies do not alter the current Swindon Borough Local Plan and Wiltshire Core Strategy that cover the period to 2026.
 The housing and employment requirements contained in these plans have been thoroughly tested and successfully passed through examination processes and took into account a range of considerations, such as environmental constraints.

 The projections produced by the Strategic Housing Market Assessment and Functional Economic Market Area Assessment have yet to be tested and are a first step in the local plan review process.
-As reiterated in the recent consultation by the government on a proposed approach to calculating local housing need:
+As reiterated in the recent consultation by the government on a proposed approach to calculating local housing need, (Planning for the right homes in the right places: consultation proposals, paragraph 9):

 This government consultation builds on proposals in the Housing White Paper (Fixing our broken housing market), which proposed a standard approach to assessing local housing need and is now consulting on a proposed approach.
 The outcome to the consultation and changes to government policy will be taken into consideration as part of the plan making process.
 The Strategic Housing Market Assessment and Functional Economic Market Area Assessment will be kept under review.